Yogashrimurti/Car-Wash-System/README.md

 # Car-Wash-System
-This is a Mobile car wash System which is an application software.
+This is a Mobile car wash System which is an application software from group 15.
 I used suitable applications and tools which are Microsoft Word 2010, Google docs, HTML, CSS ,Draw.io , UML software, Lucidchart,visual studio code ,and Chrome web to develop this project .

 # Description of this system